nestjs/docs.nestjs.com/content/introduction.md

 Under the hood, Nest makes use of robust HTTP Server frameworks like [Express](https://expressjs.com/) (the default) and optionally can be configured to use [Fastify](https://github.com/fastify/fastify) as well!

 Nest provides a level of abstraction above these common Node.js frameworks (Express/Fastify), but also exposes their APIs directly to the developer.
-This allows developers the freedom to use the myriad of third-party modules which are available for the underlying platform.
+This gives developers the freedom to use the myriad of third-party modules which are available for the underlying platform.

 #### Philosophy